Updated 24/03/15 in the light of Angelina Jolie Pitt’s announcement she has decided to have her ovaries removed as well – see below.

 Is surgery the only option?

 Women should make the decision that’s right for them.
-Surgery is not the only option – women can opt to have intensive surveillance, either with mammograms or MRI scans.
+Surgery is not the only option – women can opt to have intensive surveillance for the early signs of breast cancer, either with mammograms or MRI scans.
 These can pick up cancers when they’re small, localised, and easier to treat successfully.

 I’m worried I have cancer in my family – what can I do?